Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Introduction

 This estimate has two consequences.
 Firstly it implies that properly embedded annuli are of finite type.
 This means that the periodic immersion $X : \C \to \SY^2 \times \R$ with period $\tau \in \C^*$ can be described by algebraic data.
 Up to some finite dimensional and compact degree of freedom the immersion is determined by the so-called {\emph{spectral data}} $(a,\,b)$.
 They consist of two polynomials of degree $2g$ respectively $g+1$ for some $g \in \bbN$.
 The polynomial $a(\l)$ encodes a hyperelliptic Riemann surface called {\emph{spectral curve}}.
 The genus of the spectral curve is called {\emph{spectral genus}}.
 The other polynomial $b(\l)$ encodes the closing conditions $X(z+\tau)=X(z)$ for some $\tau \in \C^*$ depending on $(a,b)$.
 This correspondence is called the algebro-geometric correspondence.

 Using this algebro-geometric correspondence, one can deform a minimal annulus by deforming the corresponding spectral data.
+Hitchin \cite{HIT} introduce the algebra geometric correspondence for harmonic map $G: \bbT^2 \to \SY^2$.
 Krichever introduced the Whitham deformations as a tool to deform spectral data.
 Starting with an embedded minimal annulus in $\bbS ^2 \times \bbR$, the Whitham deformation allows us to deform the annulus preserving minimality, closing condition as well as embeddedness.
 Applying this to the flat embedded minimal annulus allows us to flow through the path-connected component of embedded annuli.
 In this way we are able to construct the whole family of Abresch annuli via Whitham deformation theory (see Appendix C).
+Applying this deformation to annulus gives us additional freedom parameter of deformation in comparison with the doubly periodic case $G: \bbT^2 \to \SY^2$.

 The second consequence of the curvature estimate is the compactness of the space of spectral data corresponding to properly embedded minimal annuli with periods $\tau$ bounded away from zero.
 As a direct consequence each connected component of the space of such spectral data $(a,b)$ contains a maximum of the period $\tau$, since connected components are always closed.